Eriodictyon altissimum: Description

-This is a shrub growing erect to a maximum height near 4 meters.
+This is a shrub growing erect to a maximum height of nearly 4 meters.
 It has shreddy bark on its larger branches and stems and a sticky exudate on its smaller twigs.
-The very narrow, linear leaves are up to 9 centimeters long, white-hairy on the undersides and hairless and sticky on top.
-The inflorescence is a curled cluster of bell-shaped lavender flowers each just over a centimeter long.
+The narrow, linear leaves are up to 9 centimeters long, white-hairy on the undersides and hairless and sticky on top.
+The inflorescence is a curled cluster of bell-shaped lavender flowers, each just over a centimeter long.
 The fruit is a small capsule containing many tiny seeds.

 Conservation

-It grows in scrub, oak woodland, and chaparral habitat on sandstone soils.
-When the plant was federally listed as an endangered species in 1994, there were fewer than 600 individuals known to remain.
-This plant sometimes occurs with the also threatened endemic Morro manzanita (Arctostaphylos morroensis).
+It grows in scrub, oak woodland, and chaparral habitats on sandstone soils.
+When the plant was federally listed as an endangered species in 1994, fewer than 600 individuals were known to remain.
+This plant sometimes occurs with the threatened endemic Morro manzanita (Arctostaphylos morroensis).
 There are occurrences on protected land within Montaña de Oro State Park and the Morro Dunes Ecological Reserve.
-When the plant was listed as an endangered species the main threat to its survival was habitat destruction; by 2009 enough of the plants were located on protected land that this is no longer considered a major threat.
+When the plant was listed as an endangered species, the main threat to its survival was habitat destruction; by 2009, enough of the plants were located on protected land that this is no longer considered a major threat.
 For this reason, the United States Fish and Wildlife Service has recommended that the species be downlisted to threatened status.